-- 17.5 Reports for former officeholders or persons not elected to office - 17.5.1 Annual reporting - (a) A candidate committee for a candidate not elected to office, or who was formerly in office, may submit a written request to file only an annual report for each calendar year. - (1) Statewide candidate committees must file an annual report not later than January 15th of the following year. - (2) All other candidate committees must file an annual report on the first day of the month in which the anniversary of the major election occurs, in accordance with section 1-45-108(2)(a)(II), C.R.S.

-(b) A change in the balance of funds resulting solely from the accrual of interest or dividends to the account and/or the automatic deduction of periodic service fees does not subject a candidate committee to the reporting requirements of section 1-45-108, C.R.S.
+- 17.5 Reports for former officeholders, persons not elected to office, and term-limited office holders - 17.5.1 Annual reporting - (a) A candidate committee for a candidate not elected to office, who was formerly in office, or who is term-limited may submit a written request to file only an annual report for each calendar year. - (1) Statewide candidate committees must file an annual report not later than January 15th of the following year. - (2) All other candidate committees must file an annual report on the first day of the month in which the anniversary of the major election occurs, in accordance with section 1-45-108(2)(a)(II), C.R.S. - (b) A change in the balance of funds resulting solely from the accrual of interest or dividends to the account and/or the automatic deduction of periodic service fees does not subject a candidate committee to the reporting requirements of section 1-45-108, C.R.S.
 At a minimum, a candidate committee must file an annual report as set forth in subsection (a) of this Rule.